-0. Inertial Express Freeway engineers desire to protect oncoming traffic from a roadside bridge pylon by placing a series of water-filled barrels of increasing mass in front so that a $m_0 = 1000$ kg car on a collision course with the hazard would decelerate uniformly from $v_i = 100$ km/h to $v_f = 10$ km/h, and thus spread the impact out to a constant force over d = 10 m.
+0. Inertial Express Freeway engineers desire to protect oncoming traffic from a roadside bridge pylon by placing a series of Fitch barriers of sand-filled barrels of increasing mass in front so that a $m_0 = 1000$ kg car on a collision course with the hazard would decelerate uniformly from $v_i = 100$ km/h to $v_f = 10$ km/h, and thus spread the impact out to a constant force over d = 10 m.

 a) What distribution of mass $\lambda(x) = dm/dx$ should be used, assuming inelastic collisions in the limit of infinitesimally thin barrels, so that the mass distribution is continuous?
+Assume that the barrels end up at the same speed as the car, but are then ejected so that the the mass of the car remains constant.